A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 \textit{3) Promoting Exploration}

 Efficiently exploring the environment and gathering informative experiences is also important for accelerating learning toward the optimal policy~\cite{Bb6Exploration}.
-Uncertainty-oriented exploration generally considers epistemic uncertainty and aleatoric uncertainty, similar to the safety considerations discussed in Sec.
-V.A.
-Lee et al.~\cite{pe3} leverage epistemic uncertainty to guide the policy in exploring unknown environments with high-uncertainty, allowing the RL agent to develop a more comprehensive understanding of the surroundings.
-Both types of uncertainty are considered in~\cite{pe4} within a single system to enhance the robustness of exploration against environmental noise.
-Intrinsic motivation-oriented exploration typically heuristically utilizes various types of reward-agnostic information to promote exploration.
-In the absence of an explicit reward signal, the RL agent can use intrinsic motivation to evaluate the quality of its actions.
-Ma et al. \cite{pe6Curiosityhuang} use intrinsic curiosity to drive the agent to explore the environment in advance and collect experience.
-Curiosity here is represented as the error in predicting the outcome of the agent's actions in its current state, i.e., the agent learns from the prediction error of forward dynamics.
-Wu et al.~\cite{haoqiracing} use recurrent neural network to generate an intrinsic reward to encounter the RL agent to explore environment, improving exploration~efficiency.
+Uncertainty-oriented exploration generally considers epistemic uncertainty and aleatoric uncertainty, similar to the safety-related discussed in Sec~\ref{safe}.
+InDRiVE~\cite{InDRiVE} uses latent ensemble disagreement as a proxy for epistemic uncertainty to drive the agent toward under-explored driving situations.
+Both types of uncertainty are considered in~\cite{pe4} to enhance the robustness of exploration against environmental noise.
+Intrinsic motivation-oriented exploration heuristically utilizes reward-agnostic information to promote exploration.
+In the absence of an explicit feedback, the RL agent can use intrinsic motivation to evaluate the quality of its actions.
+Ma et al. \cite{pe6Curiosityhuang} introduce curiosity-driven exploration, where curiosity is measured by the prediction error of forward dynamics.
+Wu et al.~\cite{haoqiracing} also generate an intrinsic reward to encounter the RL agent to explore environment, improving exploration efficiency.